stinger0962/LeetCode/sum_root_to_leaf_numbers.md

 2. Each leaf node is counted only once
 3. Return value: the sum of all root-to-leaf numbers

+Code is short, but personally I prefer use backtracking as it is more systematical and practical.

+To me, the second solution looks more like an invention by genius.
+I can enjoy its beauty, but can't  expect myself do the same in a new situation:X

 ```
 /**
  * Definition for a binary tree node.